 Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

-Q: Are the Offices of Disability Services (ODS) still operational at every Rutgers campus?
+Q: Are the Offices of Disability Services (ODS) operational at every Rutgers campus?

 A: Yes, the Offices of Disability Services at each Rutgers campus are still operating Monday – Friday.
-However, all or most employees at each office are working remotely and the physical offices are closed.
-All appointments and services will be conducted via phone or virtually until further notice.
+However, some employees at each office are working remotely.
 For the most up to date operating status of each ODS office, please see the alert at the top of the .

 If you have questions or concerns or simply need to reach out to someone in ODS, please refer to our page for a list of all campus Disability Services staff.

-Q: Will I continue to receive my approved accommodations if my course is now online?
+Q: Will I receive my approved accommodations if my course is online?

-Yes, the student accommodations for in-person courses outlined in the Letter of Accommodations provided by the Office of Disability Services for Spring 2020 are still relevant.
+Yes, the student accommodations outlined in the Letter of Accommodations provided by the Office of Disability Services are still relevant.
 However, how they are implemented in an online environment may need to be adapted or adjusted and will depend on specific course platforms, content, and assessments.
 We ask that everyone be as flexible as possible as these nuances are worked out.
 Please review the information we have developed about how some of the most common accommodations work in an online environment, and don’t hesitate to reach out to your ODS Coordinator with any questions or concerns.
-If you are an RBHS student, your coordinator is the Director of Disability Services.

 Q: What can I do if I am having difficulty fully accessing materials online?
 Can I update my accommodations?